guanzo/vue-smooth-reflow/README.md

     An element reference, or a CSS selector string.
 The resolved element will transition reflows on registered properties.
 This element is referred to as the "smooth element".

-    Use a selector string if the element is not rendered initially.
+    Use a selector string if the element is not rendered initially, like if it's hidden with `v-if`.
 If the selector returns multiple elements, the first one will be used.

 * `property`